SJSU272Lab/HaveASeat/README.md

 ![alt text](https://github.com/SJSU272Lab/Fall16-Team5/blob/master/Have%20A%20Seat%20/static/ss8.PNG)

 ###Owner Dashboard View of Restaurant
-As he logs in the owner of the restaurant is redirected to the restaurant he owns, this is the home dashboard of the owner, where he can see the current status of all the tables  in the restaurant.
-He can manage all the tables in the restaurant from this dashboard.
+As he logs as the owner of the restaurant,he is redirected to the restaurant he owns, this is the home dashboard of the owner, where he can see the current status of all the tables in the restaurant.
 ![alt text](https://github.com/SJSU272Lab/Fall16-Team5/blob/master/Have%20A%20Seat%20/static/ss9.PNG)

 ###Features available to owner
 Owner can see the status of seats in his own restaurant.
 He also has the flexibility to change the status of the seats as per his will.

 ![alt text](https://github.com/SJSU272Lab/Fall16-Team5/blob/master/Have%20A%20Seat%20/static/ss10.PNG)

 ###Owner making the changes in seat availability status